-This route is currently closed and not accessible due to some private property issues.
+This route is currently closed and not accessible due to some unresolved private property issues.
 We expect it to be closed through 2022.
-Please do not ride this route.
-Thanks!
-The Dirty Freehub Team

 This is a ride that all Bend cyclocross and adventure riders should have in their quiver of rides.
 It is a great route, close to town, scenic, and can be done in about 2 hours.
 For those visiting Bend with limited time, we would suggest the Water and Lava or the West Side Tour routes as better choices.

 The ride will take you into the Skyline Forest, through the Two Bulls fire area and along the back and east side of Shevlin park.
 There are two short sections of the ride that can be challenging: a section of deep dust / sand ( ~ 150 yards) and a section with larger rocks (golf ball sized) in the road as you descend to the crossing of Shevlin creek (about .2 miles in length).
 The route starts in Shevlin Park which means right off the bat, you have a climb.
 Most people will just ride it from town, tacking on the extra couple of miles.

 Mid-spring thru early summer.
 Also, late fall, after several freeze thaw cycles to re-capture moisture in the ground.

 This route is a no-go in early spring, it is north facing with little direct sunlight.
 It tends to hold water and can be a thick, muddy mess.
 Also, avoid the route during late summer when the moon dust dominates.

 Lastly, this section of Skyline Forest is closed to access December 1 to March 15 for winter wildlife migration.

 At the Shevlin Commons public parking area, just off Skyliner road.

 Lat / Long: 44.079572, -121.369083